Welcome to the Phantacea Comic Book Page

 Launching of the Cosmic Express' and features the first appearance

-of many of the characters found in the ongoing Web Serials
+of many of the characters found in the Web Serials featured on pH-Webworld throughout the late 1990s and into the early 2000s.

 Despite his prominence in this issue, even as plain,